EagleW/Stage-wise-Fine-tuning/README.md

 The result will be under `*_results/test_generations.txt`.

 ### Decoding with Our Model
 Our model can be downloaded [here](http://159.89.180.81/demo/stage/final_model_results.tar.xz).
-After you extract the file under `src` folder, you can run
+After you extract the file under the `src` folder, you can run
 ```
 ./test_t5.sh
 ```
-to get result.
+to get the result.

 The result will be under `*t5_large_pos_test_results/test_generations.txt`.